-2) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, Aliexpress and Alipay, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendants' Online Marketplace Accounts, shall:
+3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as Alibaba, Aliexpress and Alipay, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendants' Online Marketplace Accounts, shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of products using the ANAGRAM Trademarks and Copyrights or which are derived from the trademarks and copyrights, including any accounts associated with the Defendants listed in Schedule A; and b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's trademarks and copyrights or which are derived from the trademarks and copyrights.
+a. disable and cease providing services for any accounts through which Defendants engage in the sale of products using the ANAGRAM Trademark and Copyrights or which are derived from the trademark and copyrights, including any accounts associated with the Defendants listed in Schedule A; and

-3) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged as provided by 15 U.S.C. § 1117.

-4) In the alternative, that Plaintiff be awarded statutory damages pursuant to 17 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of the ANAGRAM Trademarks.

-5) That Plaintiff is awarded its reasonable attorneys' fees and costs; and

-6) Award any and all other relief that this Court deems just and proper.

-Dated: October 18, 2024
+- b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's trademark and copyrights or which are derived from the trademark and copyrights. - 4) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged as provided by 15 U.S.C. § 1117. - 5) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of its Trademark; - 6) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged as provided by 17 U.S.C. § 504(b); - 7) In the alternative, that Plaintiff be awarded statutory damages pursuant to 17 U.S.C. § 504(c) of not less than \$200 and not more than \$150,000 for each and every use of the PALWORLD Copyrights; - 8) That Plaintiff is awarded its reasonable attorneys' fees and costs; and - 9) Award any and all other relief that this Court deems just and proper.

+Dated: July 9, 2025